AlexanderLyon/Haystack/README.md

 Haystack is a simple search / suggestion plugin that doesn't require any dependencies to run.
 Just provide a way for your users to enter their query and the source data to search (as an array or object), and Haystack will return a list of approximate matches.
 The lower the `flexibility` the more strict your matches will be.

+**For an easy to implement UI version which includes a pre-built search field and suggestion drop-down, see [Haystack UI](https://github.com/AlexanderLyon/Haystack-UI "Haystack UI")**

 ## To initialize Haystack:

 ```javascript